michaengeser/pep_WP4_beh-fMRI/README.md

 This repository contains the code and data of the paper:

 ### Engeser & Kaiser (2025).
 Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.
+(Preprint: https://doi.org/10.31234/osf.io/hd6je_v1)

 It includes experimental code, behavioral analysis scripts, and materials for investigating how individual differences in world models influence scene perception.